Julie-ANANI/carousel-menu/src/app/modules/user/admin/components/admin-users/README.md

 #### Tech:

-1. SEARCH: All
+1. SEARCH_BY: All
 2. T_COLUMNS: All
 3. PROFILE: All

 #### Commercial:

-1. SEARCH: Name, Email.
+1. SEARCH_BY: Name, Email.
 2. T_COLUMNS: Name, Job, Enterprise.
 3. PROFILE: View

 #### Market Test Manager:

-1. SEARCH: All
+1. SEARCH_BY: All
 2. T_COLUMNS: All
 3. PROFILE: View, Edit, Impersonate.

 #### Community:

-1. SEARCH: All
+1. SEARCH_BY: All
 2. T_COLUMNS: All
 3. PROFILE: View, Edit, Impersonate.